-11 Reasons Your Partner Doesn't Want To Have Sex That Aren't About You
+11 Reasons Your Partner Doesn't Want To Have Sex

 When you make a move but your partner doesn’t want to have sex, what’s the first thing you think?
 Probably that they’re not into you anymore, right?
 That’s a really common immediate reaction that a lot of people have when they make sexual overtures and get turned down.
 Personally, I know that I tend to spiral off into self doubt when I’m in the mood and my partner just isn’t.
 Is he not into me anymore?
 Are we having sex enough?
 WHAT DOES IT MEAN??

 Luckily, I’ve gotten better at training my brain out of anxious spirals recently and I cut off those thoughts before they go from whispers to shouts, but that initial one — that maybe my partner just isn’t interested in sex with me now that we’ve been together for a few years — still pops up.
 Kind of a lot, if I’m being honest.
 And that’s when I have to start thinking a little more logically about the situation.

 Almost every couple is going to have at least a slightly mismatched libido — there are very, very few of us out there who are so synced up that both people want to do it at the exact same time, every time.
 And while, sure, sometimes people do fall out of attraction to their partners, I think if you looked at every single instance where one partner wants to have sex but the other doesn’t, you’d find that the majority of the time?
 Lack of attraction isn't the the reason.

 So what are the reasons your partner might not want to have sex with you right this minute?
 Here are 11 possibilities.

 Look, I know that when I’m tired, I don’t want to do anything except like, read and pass out.
 Sex takes a lot of energy!
 Maybe they just don’t have it in them right now.